 By Carla Anderson

 Florida continues to lead in the number of completed enrollments among the states using the federal marketplace.
-The number of individuals who selected a health plan increased significantly — from about 158,000 at the end of December to 296,892 as of Jan.
-31. Florida lags only California in sign-ups since open enrollment began on Oct.
-1. The latest report by the U.S. Department of Health and Human Services also shows that 99,746 Florida residents have qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+The number of individuals who selected a health plan grew to 442,087 as of March 1, up from 296,892 as of Feb.
+1. Florida lags only California in sign-ups since open enrollment began on Oct.
+1. The latest report by the U.S. Department of Health and Human Services also shows that 124,363 Florida residents have qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+Florida is not participating in the Medicaid expansion.
+However, many people who explored buying private insurance learned they qualified for Medicaid based on the current eligibility criteria.

-In Florida, 23 percent of those selecting a health plan are between the ages of 18 and 34.
+In Florida, 24 percent of those selecting a health plan are between the ages of 18 and 34.
 Kaiser estimates that young adults need to make up 40 percent of enrollment to keep rates stable.
 However, others say the age mix assumed by insurers is what really matters.
 If insurers were cautious and assumed a higher average age when setting 2014 rates, they won’t be forced to hike rates for 2015.
-Either way, Obama administration officials are hopeful that the relative percentage of young adults purchasing insurance will increase as the final 2014 enrollment deadline approaches.

 Florida Gov. Rick Scott, a Republican, has been an outspoken critic of the federal health reform law, including the health insurance exchanges.
 Florida legislators not only failed to approve legislation to create an exchange in Florida, they returned a $1 million federal planning grant awarded in 2010.
 And right after the Supreme Court ruling that upheld most of the Affordable Care Act in June 2012, Gov. Scott announced that Florida would not establish a state-based health insurance exchange.